olleharstedt/olleharstedt.github.io/_posts/2021-04-08-concept-of-memory-safe-gc-opt-out.markdown

 }
 ```

-To achieve this check, you need to track an alias graph of all variables.
-Lots of known algoriths for this in the literature and papers, and in compilers (but usually on IR, not on the syntax tree).
+To achieve this feature, you need to check an alias graph of all variables for each function.
+There are lots of algorithms for this in the literature, papers and in compilers (but usually on the intermediate representation, not on the syntax tree).

-## Implemenation
+## Possible language design

 The three locality kinds can be expressed with:

 * `local` keyword
 * `let x = ... in r` and `foo() with r` for region allocation and passing
 * Reference counted is the default

+Each variable will have both a type and a locality.

 Example: